-This by no means obligates you to purchase the flat; it’s more a registration of your interest.
+This is, by no means, an obligation to purchase the EC; it’s more of a registration of your interest.

 The benefit of completing an eApp is that when the development is officially launched, you’ll be given priority to view and book a unit.

-On the development’s launch, applicants who submitted eApps will be invited to an exclusive opportunity to view the show flat and book a unit if they wish to.
+If you’re selected, you’ll be invited to an exclusive opportunity to view the show flat and book a unit.

 The developer may choose to do this by way of ballot such that applicants are invited to view and book in order of the ballot number.
 This means the lower your ballot number, the greater the choice of units you have and the higher your chances of getting the unit of your choice.

-Depending on how high your ballot number is, you might want to have a few shortlisted units in mind, just in case your first few choices get snapped up by those ahead.
+Depending on your ballot number, you might want to have a few shortlisted units in mind, just in case your first few choices get snapped up by those ahead.

-If there’s a chance you’ll be booking a unit, be sure to bring along the following documents.
+If you’re going to book a unit, be sure to bring along the following documents.
 You’ll need them to make the booking: